mgrassotti/we-open-data/README.md

-# Public Data Web Services
+# Web Engineering Data

-Public data exposed via Web services.
+Open Data exposed via Web Services.

 The project is live here: http://data.web-engineering.it (the server wakes up on request, so please be patient...)